Header image - halogenation of aromatic rings

 bromination of benzene

 The final step involves the attack of the FeBr4- ion, which helps to remove the hydrogen ion from the intermediate cation.
 The FeBr4- will react with the hydrogen ion to regenerate the FeBr3 catalyst and also form hydrogen bromide gas (HBr).
-This is shown below:
+An equation for this reaction is shown below:

 FeBr4- + H+ FeBr3 + HBr